IntersectMBO/plutus/notes/fomega/evaluation/CEK-variations-stats.md

 This document describes some experiments with variations on the CEK machine, including the one proposed in [this note](./CEK.md).

-Time and memory figures are given for four different CEK machines:
+Time and memory figures are given for five different CEK machines:

 * The current version in `master` (at the start of July 2020), with closures and unsaturated builtins.
 * A modification of the current version which uses values,